 Go to this link to schedule your meeting.
 Schedule your appointment as early as possible; most candidates request appointment during the “deadline” week.
 Choose your appointment time wisely, especially if you want to come in the final week: deadline-week appointments will not be rescheduled.
 Due to limited staffing at the Graduate School, as well as the large number of people requesting appointments to deposit, especially during the last week, they may only have time to see you once.

-Review and follow the appropriate Graduate School guidelines
+Review and follow the appropriate Graduate School guidelines.
+Details of the process can be found at the Graduate School.

 Be meticulous and plan ahead!
 You can avoid nearly all formatting and deposit issues by using online tools and by asking questions in advance, making sure all documents are properly completed.
 Be careful during formatting.